tumeteor/ST-GCN/README.md

   with numpy tensors (each tensor corresponds to a grid), in the shape of `[num_nodes, 1, num_timesteps]`.
 Currently, all the downstream transformations are done using numpy / pandas on a single machine.

-  The data is cached at (in the general AWS account):
+  The input speed data is cached at (in the general AWS account):
    - s3://aws-acc-001-1053-r1-master-data-science/speed/dataset/mytaxi/v3-timeseries-partitions-1hour/

   Then for every tensor, we enrich with features extracted from JURBEY and some basic time-senstive features,